-Base Currency

-Euro or such other currency as the Directors shall from time to time determine and notify to Shareholders and the Central Bank.

-Segregation of Liability

-Under the Act, the Fund is a segregated and separate portfolio of assets maintained by the ICAV in accordance with the Instrument.
-As a result, unless stated to the contrary, references herein to actions taken by the Fund are to be construed as actions taken by the ICAV or its delegates (including but not limited to the AIFM and Investment Manager) in respect of the Fund.
-Pursuant to the Act any liability incurred on behalf of or attributable to any one Fund may only be discharged solely out of the assets of that Fund and the assets of other Funds may not be used to satisfy the liability.
+Base Currency EUR or such other currency as the Directors shall from time to time determine and notify to Shareholders and the Central Bank.
+Segregation of Liability Under the Act, the Fund is a segregated and separate portfolio a assets maintained by the ICAV in accordance with the Instrumer As a result, unless stated to the contrary, references herein the actions taken by the Fund are to be construed as actions taken by the ICAV or its delegates (including but not limited to the AIFM are the Investment Manager) in respect of the Fund.
+Pursuant to the A any liability incurred on behalf of or attributable to any one Fund ma only be discharged solely out of the assets of that Fund and the assets of other Funds may not be used to satisfy the liability.
+Shares Available The Fund is comprised of the following Classes: Class A Class A Premium Class A - Funding Partners

-Shares Available

-The Fund is comprised of the following Classes: